MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 #### In Conditional Access policies, you cannot see the Conditional Access App Control option

-To route sessions to Cloud App Security, Azure AD Conditional Access policies must be configured to include Conditional Access App Control session controls.
+To route sessions to Defender for Cloud Apps, Azure AD Conditional Access policies must be configured to include Conditional Access App Control session controls.

 **Recommended steps**

-- If you do not see the **Conditional Access App Control** option in your Conditional Access policy, make sure that you have a valid license for Azure AD Premium P1 as well as a valid Cloud App Security license.
+- If you do not see the **Conditional Access App Control** option in your Conditional Access policy, make sure that you have a valid license for Azure AD Premium P1 as well as a valid Defender for Cloud Apps license.

 #### Error message when creating a policy: You don't have any apps deployed with Conditional Access App Control